Louis K. Liggett Co. v. Lee: Facts

-The case involved retail business taxes in the Florida being based on the number of stores and not the value or sales of the stores.
+In Louis K. Liggett Co. v.
+Lee (1933), the Supreme Court upheld a Florida law taxing chain stores at higher rates than independent businesses, ruling that states may use such taxes to protect local merchants.
+However, the Court struck down a provision that imposed extra taxes on chains operating in multiple counties, finding it arbitrary and a violation of equal protection.

+The case is notable for Justice Brandeis's dissent, which warned that states competing for corporate business had created a "race... not of diligence, but of laxity," and criticized the growing power of large corporations.

 Judgment

-The majority of the Supreme Court, with the opinion delivered by Roberts J, held that § 5 of the Florida Act, which increased tax if stores were present in more than one county, was unreasonable and arbitrary and violated the equal protection clause.
+The majority of the Supreme Court, with the opinion delivered by Roberts J, held that § 5 of the Florida Act, which increased tax if stores were present in more than one county, was unreasonable and arbitrary and violated the Equal Protection Clause.

 Justice Brandeis dissented.
 He agreed with the race to the bottom theory of corporate law, proposed by Adolf Berle and Gardiner Means in The Modern Corporation and Private Property (1932).

 (b) Limitations upon the scope of a business corporation's powers and activity were also long universal.
 At first, corporations could be formed under the general laws only for a limited number of purposes — usually those which required a relatively large fixed capital, like transportation, banking, and insurance, and mechanical, mining, and manufacturing enterprises.
 Permission to incorporate for "any lawful purpose" was not common until 1875; and until that time the duration of corporate franchises was generally limited to a period of 20, 30, or 50 years.
 All, or a majority, of the incorporators or directors, or both, were required to be residents of the incorporating state.
 The powers which the corporation might exercise in carrying out its purposes were sparingly conferred and strictly construed.
 Severe limitations were imposed on the amount of indebtedness, bonded or otherwise.
 The power to hold stock in other corporations was not conferred or implied.
 The holding company was impossible.

 (c) The removal by the leading industrial States of the limitations upon the size and powers of business corporations appears to have been due, not to their conviction that maintenance of the restrictions was undesirable in itself, but to the conviction that it was futile to insist upon them; because local restriction would be circumvented by foreign incorporation.
 Indeed, local restriction seemed worse than futile.
 Lesser States, eager for the revenue derived from the traffic in charters, had removed safeguards from their own incorporation laws.
 Companies were early formed to provide charters for corporations in states where the cost was lowest and the laws least restrictive.
 The states joined in advertising their wares.
 The race was one not of diligence but of laxity.
 Incorporation under such laws was possible; and the great industrial States yielded in order not to lose wholly the prospect of the revenue and the control incident to domestic incorporation.